 If you've ever woken up in the night with a racing heart, even if you went to bed feeling fine, then you may be dealing with a physical symptom of anxiety.

-clean sleeping, may prevent this from happening too often.
-5 You May Make Repetitive Movements
+You May Make Repetitive Movements

 You may feel like these are totally harmless habits, but tapping a pen, shaking your leg, or doing other repetitive movements could be a sign of anxiety — even if you aren't feeling stressed.